lorettamaria/CryptopiaTracker/README.md

 ## State of development

 Currently the app is at an very early point in development.
-The necessary basis is there, but all the functionallity, like search, filter, details, orderbooks and so on have to be build on top of the basis now.
+The necessary basis is there, but all the functionallity, for example search, filter, details, orderbooks and others have to be build on top of the basis now.

-If you are interested in contributing just open an issue and let me know on what you would like to work on :)
+If you are interested in contributing just open an issue and let me know on what you would like to work on :-)